This FAQ applies to the situation in Aberfeldy. Please click this here for Church of Scotland updates.

 However, it is possible, In the event of inclement weather and darker nights, that a limited number of young people will be able to use the Sanctuary, within current youth work protocols.

-Trace and Protect – It is important that anyone who requires access to the building should complete the Trace and Protect sheets or use Church of Soctland’s recommended QR code with TapmyData app.
+Trace and Protect – It is important that anyone who requires access to the building should complete the Trace and Protect sheets or use the Church of Scotland’s recommended QR code with the NHS track and trace App.
+We hope that everyone will comply to help the NHS to supress the spread of COVID-19.

 My number is 07783 303367 Annette’s number is 07736384035.
 With thanks in advance for everybody’s co-operation in this.
 Angus Macdonald (Session Clerk) 3 October 2020